near/node-docs/docs/archival/split-storage-archival.md

 description: Split Storage for NEAR Archival Nodes
 ---

+### !!!Note!!!
+As the NEAR ecosystem continues to decentralize, Pagoda will cease operations within the next six months and decentralize its functions into NEAR ecosystem teams and committees.
+FastNEAR will be the sole provider of snapshots downloads starting Jan 1, 2025.
+Please visit https://docs.fastnear.com/docs/snapshots for more details.

 This page presents the Split Storage option for NEAR Archival nodes.

 ## Introduction {#introduction}